 Similarly, some of the circumstances we face in life definitely make us feel like we’ve been cut or stabbed.
 Who knew we could apply the same lemon concept to prevent us from turning into our worse selves?
 We don’t have to “go bad” just because we’ve been cut.
 The sprinkle of lemon concept shifts our mindset.

-Then still, lemon juice can be used to keep lettuce from wilting or to refresh it.
-Well now, isn’t that a nice spin on the lemon concept.
+Then still, using lemon juice is a great way to prevent lettuce from wilting or to refresh it.
+Well now, isn’t that a nice spin on the lemon concept?
 We can use it to perk us up, to refresh and restore us when the busyness of everyday life seems to weigh us down.
 Even when nothing terrible has happened and it’s just the regular ole stuff (that which is familiar and routine) that begins to drain us and wilt our being.
 Wouldn’t it be nice to just add some lemon?
 Don’t we wish it could all be so simple?

 It’s All Good

-I don’t know about anyone else, but there was a lot I stood to learn about lemons.
-Part being that the entire lemon is good and can be used – the inside and the outside.
+I don’t know about anyone else, but I had a lot to learn about lemons.
+In fact, the entirety of a lemon, both the inside and outside, can be used.
+Isn’t that affirming?

 The outside of lemons gives them their zest – scent or flavor.
 The zest of a lemon contains the flavor as well as its oil and fragrance.
 The zest is what adds a hint of extra flavor when cooking; but not just of the flavor of lemon, the oil of the zest adds a flavor of salt.
-This is another reason a slice of lemon is added as a garnish to dishes.
+This is why lemon slices are often used as a garnish in dishes.
 It’s a flavor enhancer and helps minimize the need for lots of salt, which could be a detriment to the diet.